dcortes92/vs-freemarker/README.md

+⚠️ This repository or library is not maintained by me anymore.
+If you want to contribute, feel free to ping me and I'll transfer ownership of the repo ⚠️

 # FreeMarker for Visual Studio Code
 FreeMarker language colorization extension for Visual Studio Code.
 You can read more about FreeMarker [here](http://freemarker.incubator.apache.org/).